Author: Admin

 Worksheet for the NOVA program “Dog Tales” which explores the evolution and domestication of dogs.
 Includes multiple choice questions with a final reflection.

-• Digestive System – Rabbit
+• Label the Digestive System of a Rabbit

-Digestive System – Rabbit
+Label the Digestive System of a Rabbit

 Students in biology may or may not do extensive dissections, but most biology classes do include a unit on comparative anatomy.
 Many teachers substitute dissections with virtual labs or paper versions of dissections where students label, color, or cut out parts.
 This worksheet shows a simplified diagram of a human and a rabbit digestive system…